Azad Toptik

-Azad Toptik (born 12 February 1999) is a Turkish football player of Kurdish origin.
-He plays as a left winger for German club Türkspor Neckarsulm in the sixth-tier Verbandsliga Württemberg.
+Azad Toptik (born 12 February 1999) is a footballer who plays as a winger.
+Born in Germany, he has represented Turkey internationally at youth level.

-Professional career
+Club career

 On 4 January 2019, Toptik moved to Kasımpaşa from VfB Stuttgart.
-Toptik made his professional debut for Kasımpaşa in a 1-0 Süper Lig loss to Çaykur Rizespor on 21 January 2019.
+He made his professional debut for Kasımpaşa in a 1-0 Süper Lig loss to Çaykur Rizespor on 21 January 2019.

 International career

 Born in Germany, his father is from Diyarbakır, Turkey.
 Toptik is a youth international for Turkey.